Skip to main content

 viii.
 Bitcoin is against the objective of the Sharīʿa (maqāṣid al-Sharīʿa) in terms of protecting wealth

 Those who speculate on the price of Bitcoin can lose a lot of money but those who have held on to Bitcoin on a medium to long-term basis have made substantial gains.
-Bitcoin unlike fiat money is inflation proof thereby maintaining its value over time.
+There is increasing adoption of Bitcoin by institutional investors and accumulation by governments.
+About 2.2% of all Bitcoin is held by governments and Bitcoin ETFs hold hundreds of millions of US dollars worth of Bitcoin unlike fiat money is inflation proof thereby maintaining its value over time.
+In reality, Bitcoin is increasing being used by retailers and institutions to protect wealth.

 ix.
 Involvement in illegal activities